leplusorg/openid-connect-provider-debugger/README.md

 ## Run

-To launch the debugger, you willd need to get the following information from the OP:
+To launch the debugger, you will need to get the following information from the OP:

 1. client ID.
 1. client secret.